finger563/cpswt-db/README.md

 sharing data within and between projects.
 The interface's methods are also defined in this repository.

+## Unresolved Questions

+1. How will data (not attributes) be passed around between the subsystems and the database?
+Esp. for larger data like filesystems (folders/files) and binary executables?
+Will the database support things like WebGME's blob client?

+1. How do we properly link databases together when objects are being shared across projects?
+Where is the actual data residing and how can we keep synchronization and copy issues to a minimum?
+Do we need one single centralized database?
+If so, we would need to have very fine-grained filters to ensure that the subsystems don't get other projects' data.
+Conversely, how many subsystem instances will we have?
+Do we need to separate out and have instances of all the subsystems for each of the projects/users/organizations?

 ## Database Design

 The design of the database can be found in